dart-lang/language/working/closed-and-base/feature-specification.md

 ## Syntax

-A class declaration may be preceded with the built-in identifiers `closed` and/or `base`:
+A class declaration may be preceded with the identifiers `closed` and/or `base`:

 ```
 classDeclaration ::=